GispoCoding/geoviz-notebooks/README.md

 To just get the result map non-interactively, you may run the notebook on the command line with

 ```
-docker compose exec notebook ./export.sh  # if you are running docker
+docker-compose exec notebook ./export.sh  # if you are running docker
 ./export.sh                               # if you are not running docker
 ```